magento/merchdocs/src/sales-channels/amazon/creating-editing-overrides.md

 1. To remove an override type, click the **Remove** option for each of the types you want to remove.
 If not removed, the previously defined value remains in the override.

 1. Click <span class="btn">Save Listing Override</span>.

-<br />The Product Listing Overrides screen closes.
+   The Product Listing Overrides screen closes.
 The status of the listings changes to "Relist in Progress."
 The change will be published to Amazon with your next data sync (as configured in your cron settings).
 If not already listed, the listings are also added to the Overrides tab.

 ### Override Types